wildtechgarden/www-wildtechgarden/content/devel/infrastructure-via-code/2021-06-09-adding-trivial-templating.md

 ### The Script

 Note the use of ``StrictUndefined`` so that any variable in the in the template for which a value is not defined in the configuration file results in an ``UndefinedError`` exception.
 We do this because forgetting to define a variable is a very easy mistake to make.
-With this, if you want to allow a varible to have no value, you will need to explicitly handle that in your templates.
+With this, if you want to allow a variable to have no value, you will need to explicitly handle that in your templates.

 ``generate-userdata.py``